cfe-lab/MiCall/CONTRIBUTING.md

         python MISEQ_MONITOR.py &>/dev/null &
         tail -f /data/miseq/MISEQ_MONITOR_OUTPUT.log

+11. Start building the Windows package by pulling the code in Git Bash:

+        cd Documents/git/micall/
+        git fetch
+        git checkout tags/vX.Y

+12. Compare the settings file in Git Bash, and update anything that has changed.
+    Use bowtie2 from the bin directory, and you don't need anything in the Monitor Settings section.

+        diff micall/settings_default.py settings.py

+13. Run pyinstaller from a regular command prompt.

+    cd git\micall
+    pyinstaller micall.spec

+14. Upload `micall.exe` to GitHub as a binary for the release.
-11. Remove the pre-release flag from the release.
+15. Remove the pre-release flag from the release.
-12. Send an e-mail to users describing the major changes in the release.
+16. Send an e-mail to users describing the major changes in the release.
-13. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.
+17. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.

 [release]: https://help.github.com/categories/85/articles